 - Dispose of invasive plants in the garbage.
 Do not put them in the compost or discard them in natural areas.
 Discarded flowers may produce seeds and seeds may sprout.

 - Avoid infested areas or reduce your speed when travelling by flowering rush infestations.
 Your propeller can break off fragments and spread the species to new areas.

 - Clean, Drain, Dry your vessel, trailer, and equipment after each use.

-- If you find flowering rush or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.
+- If you find flowering rush or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.

 Invading Species Hotline